Louise of Saxe-Gotha-Altenburg, Duchess of Saxe-Coburg-Saalfeld

 Albert (left) and Ernst (right) with their mother Louise; Credit – Wikipedia

 Although the marriage was initially happy, the couple soon grew apart due to Ernst’s infidelities.
 In 1823, Louise had an affair with Gottfried von Bülow, the court chamberlain, and in 1824, she had an affair with Alexander von Hanstein, one of her husband’s equerries.
-At midnight on September 2, 1824, Louise was forced to go into exile and permanently cut off from her children.
+At midnight on September 2, 1824, Louise was forced into exile and permanently cut off from her children.
 She was given a home in St. Wendel in the Principality of Lichtenberg, now in the German state of Saarland, which Ernst had received as a reward for his participation in the Napoleonic Wars.
 Louise suffered greatly due to her separation from her two sons.
 Images of her sons and visitation rights were denied to her.
 Ernst and Louise were divorced on March 31, 1826.

 Louise’s lover, Freiherr (Baron) Alexander von Hanstein followed her to St. Wendel, and the couple planned to marry.
 In preparation for the marriage, Friedrich, Duke of Saxe-Altenburg created Alexander Graf (Count) von Pölzig and Beiersdorf on July 19, 1826.
 On October 18, 1826, Alexander and Louise were married in St. Wendel.
 They resided in the Schlösschen (Little Palace) there and spent some happy years, but the marriage was childless.
 Louise had a great interest in the social life of the Principality of Lichtenberg and was revered as its Landesmutter (mother of the country).